 - Humor gets people to listen.
 “Consistent use of appropriate humor makes people want to read and hear what you say.”11

-- Humor increases persuasion.
+- Humor boosts persuasion.
 “Humor can be highly persuasive when presenting a message that people disagree with because the humor distracts them from immediately creating counter arguments, in part because they don’t feel like the message is being crammed down their throats.”13

 Humor and Connection